metamaden/recountmethylation_instance/README.md

 # Dependencies

 Dependencies to run an instance are shown in the below tables.
-The provided setup scripts can help with automatica dependency installations (Tutorial, below).
-Instances were confirmed to work with the indicated versions, and in most cases can work with more recent versions.
+The provided setup scripts help with automatic dependency installations (Tutorial, below).

+Tables show the dependency name (column 1), type (column 2), confirmed version (column 3), and requirement (column 4).
+Instances were confirmed to work with the indicated versions (column 2), and in many cases can work with more recent versions.
 Several dependencies are optional to run specific features of an instance, as indicated in the "Required?" column.

 Main software and programming language dependencies: